Did you know that there is even an Apprenticeship in Equestrianism? So why not combine your passion and your profession?

 There are several pathways you can go down in the equine industry:

-Assistant Grooms (Non-ride) care for and look after horses on a daily basis to ensure that they remain healthy, happy and in good condition.
+Assistant Grooms (Non-ride): care for and look after horses on a daily basis to ensure that they remain healthy, happy and in good condition.
 Generally Assistant Grooms work under the supervision of a groom or a yard manager.

-Also an Assistant Groom (Ride) may be responsible for exercising the horses each day.
+An Assistant Groom (Ride) may be responsible for exercising the horses each day.
 This could include exercising from the ground, riding out on the road, in closed and open spaces and schooling on the flat and over fences.

 Not everyone can hear the silent language between a horse and rider.
 Not everyone can trust their life with the a 100kg animal and not everyone has the guts, blood, sweat, tears and dedication needed to be a part of this world.
 But equestrians are no ordinary people and horses are no ordinary animals.
 The only ones who truly understand this world are the ones who are a part of it.